cheetachu/linear-clock/README.md

 SEPARATORS

 White lines separate chunks of the day.
 By default, they separate morning, afternoon, and evening.
 You can redefine them (and set however many you want) using this parameter.
-Each hour must be between 0 and 23.
+Each hour must be between 0 and 23, and must be between startHour and endHour.

 Separators will appear following the hour you specify.